derek-mckinney/GrumpyCat/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each DigiByte Core release.
+The project leader is the release manager for each GrumpyCat Core release.

 Copyright
 ---------